-Table 14.
-Code coverage reports Table 14.
+Table 13.
 Code coverage reports Reports Name Description Displayed Location Aggregated code coverage Code coverage percentage of the Analysis workbook is calculated by percentage of executable lines that are tested for all latest builds from all build providers within the Analysis workbook.
 Workbooks view Code coverage Two metrics are provided in the report.
 Code Coverage tab of a workbook summary view Code coverage percentage of the build is calculated by percentage of executable lines that are tested for all the files or program within the most recent build.
 Percentage of code coverage change that is calculated by comparing with the previous build or the selected baseline displays along with up and down trending icon to indicate the direction of the changes.
 Code Coverage Percentage Trend Line charts that show the code coverage percentage trend of all builds.
 Code Coverage tab of a workbook summary view Executable Lines Covered Trend Line charts that show the number of executable lines hit vs total executable lines of a build over time.
+Code Coverage tab of a workbook summary view Coverage Changed vs Unchanged Code Stacked bar charts that display the comparison of code coverage between executable lines that are changed and executable lines unchanged in the current build.
+The stack for each bar presents the percentage executable lines that are hit vs not hit by the tests.
 Code Coverage tab of a workbook summary view

-Table 14.
-Code coverage reports (c Table 14.
-Code coverage reports (continued) Reports Name Description Displayed Location Coverage Changed vs Unchanged Code Stacked bar charts that display the comparison of code coverage between executable lines that are changed and executable lines unchanged in the current build.
-The stack for each bar presents the percentage executable lines that are hit vs not hit by the tests.
-Code Coverage tab of a workbook summary view Biggest Coverage Drops Bar charts that display the top five files that have the biggest amount of code coverage drop that is compared to the last build.
+Table 13.
+Code coverage reports (continued) Reports Name Description Displayed Location Biggest Coverage Drops Bar charts that display the top five files that have the biggest amount of code coverage drop that is compared to the last build.
 Any files that the code coverage drops is over 10% and the code coverage is crossed the threshold boundaries are considered as large amount of code coverage drop.
 Code Coverage tab of a workbook summary view Files with Lowest Coverage Bar charts that display the top five source files that have the lowest code coverage.
 Summary view of a workbook

 Note: The order of the reports that are displayed in the Summary view of a workbook depends on your role.
-For more information, see "Role-based dashboards and reports for a workbook" on page 225.
+For more information, see "Role-based dashboards and reports for a workbook" on page 179.